Invisible Hearing Aid Maker Eargo Recruits All-Star Talent

 Note: Remote care is a hot technology in the traditional hearing industry as well.
 Major brands, like Phonak and Signia, provide products that may be adjusted in real-time over patient-to-pro video chat.
 In contrast to Eargo’s model, initial hearing aid fittings are done in person, where objective calibration tests may be run to establish safe and adequate amplification.
 If you are a consumer and wish to learn more about the pros and cons of Eargo’s approach, we recommend watching the video below!

 Dr Cliff, AuD summarizes the pros and cons Eargo's "Plus" model and their service delivery model.
 Closed captions are available on this video.
-If you are using a mobile phone, please enable captions by clicking on the three small dots.
+If you are using a mobile phone, please enable captions clicking on the gear icon.

 “Try before you buy” retail outlets